About ExpressRoute virtual network gateways

 Gateway types

-• Vpn - To send encrypted traffic across the public Internet, you use the gateway type 'Vpn'.
-This type of gateway is also referred to as a VPN gateway.
-Site-to-Site, Point-to-Site, and VNet-to-VNet connections all use a VPN gateway.
+• Vpn: To send encrypted traffic across the public internet, use Vpn for -GatewayType (also called a VPN gateway).
+Site-to-site, point-to-site, and VNet-to-VNet connections all use a VPN gateway.

-• ExpressRoute - To send network traffic on a private connection, you use the gateway type 'ExpressRoute'.
-This type of gateway is also referred to as an ExpressRoute gateway and is used when configuring ExpressRoute.
+• ExpressRoute: To send network traffic on a private connection, use ExpressRoute for -GatewayType (also called an ExpressRoute gateway).
+This type of gateway is used when you're configuring ExpressRoute.

 Each virtual network can have only one virtual network gateway per gateway type.
-For example, you can have one virtual network gateway that uses -GatewayType Vpn, and one that uses -GatewayType ExpressRoute.
+For example, you can have one virtual network gateway that uses Vpn for -GatewayType, and one that uses ExpressRoute for -GatewayType.

 Gateway SKUs